Vitamin ARetinol; Retinal; Retinoic acid; Carotenoids

 Vitamin A promotes good eyesight, especially in low light.
 It also has a role in healthy pregnancy and breastfeeding.

-Vitamin A is found in two forms:
+Vitamin A is found in two forms in food:

 Beta-carotene is an antioxidant.
 Antioxidants protect cells from damage caused by substances called free radicals.

 - Contribute to certain long-term diseases